hero media

 Best for: Prawns in a seaweed beurre blanc, which marries French butter sauce with Japanese umami.

 Luke Mangan’s favourite places to eat in the world are France and Japan and the chef celebrates both cuisines together at this lively Potts Point venue.
-Luc-San is more bar than restaurant.
-And while you can push the boat out with an eight-course set menu, there are more wallet-friendly options such as bottomless brunch or social hour.
-Regardless, you will inadvertently widen your eyes and adjust your belt when the generously portioned sharing plates arrive.
+Luc-San is more bar than restaurant although you can push the boat out with an eight-course set menu.
 Luc-San is tucked away down Penny Lane behind the iconic Coca-Cola sign in Kings Cross and it’s the perfect locale for a raucous celebration.
 We’re thinking tonkatsu, pickled and glazed heirloom carrots and tomato bearnaise.
 Or the market-fish sashimi with sesame, pickled leek, house ponzu and chilli oil.
 Tuck in.

 Atmosphere: Casual French izakaya in Potts Point.